How to Be More Outgoing – 12 Simple Ways To Make Friends and Enlarge Your Personal Sphere of Influence

 There are all kinds of personalities in this world, but not every experience is for everybody.
 And there will be some people around whom you’ll not feel especially comfortable or get along with well.

-I'm all for exploring new and different experiences, places and meeting new people, however, if you're working toward becoming a more outgoing person, it may be better at least in the beginning to find a place where you feel you will fit in.
+I’m all for exploring new and different experiences, places and meeting new people, however, if you’re working toward becoming a more outgoing person, it may be better at least in the beginning to find a place where you feel you will fit in.
+Start with someplace as simple as how to be more outgoing at work.

 That way, you’re starting out from a place of comfort where you’re more apt to feel confident and secure.